pavel-maltsev/IBM-Cloud-Pak-for-Data/IBM Product Master REST API sample use/IBM Product Master REST API sample use.md

 ### List items of specific Catalog

 As you have now the ID of the catalog, you may use that for getting the list of the items of the catalog.

+> [!IMPORTANT]
-What is important to remember here is that the API calls use the same security limitations as the usage of the platform from web-based UI.
+> The API calls use the same security limitations as the usage of the platform from web-based UI.
 It means that if your user can't retrieve some of the items or attributes in UI, the same limitations will be applied to response of API call.

 Here is the sample of item retrieval for the catalog with ID=172826